CIMAM Press Kit 2026

 The program focuses on:

-Celebrating its 20th anniversary in 2025, the Travel Grant Program has supported over 400 young curators and museum directors from emerging economies, facilitating their participation in CIMAM’s Annual Conferences.
+The Travel Grant Program has supported over 400 young curators and museum directors from emerging economies since 2005, facilitating their participation in CIMAM’s Annual Conferences.
 The program enhances cross-cultural exchange and professional development while ensuring diverse voices are part of the international dialogue.

 Sustainability and Ecology in Museum Practice